How to Transfer a Free Zone Company to a Mainland Business in Dubai

 One of the distinguishing features of free zones and mainland companies is ownership.
 Free zone companies support 100% foreign ownership, and an investor is able to do business without a local partner.

 However, certain mainland companies require a local sponsor, who must own at least 51% of the company.
-However, due to recent regulatory reforms, full foreign ownership without a local partner for certain mainland business activities is allowed.
+However, following recent regulatory reforms, 100% foreign ownership in certain UAE mainland business activities is now permitted without a local partner — a significant shift that has made the mainland far more accessible to international investors.

 Free zone businesses cannot conduct business directly in the UAE mainland.
 A free zone business, if it wants to trade within the UAE, must appoint a local distributor or open a mainland branch

 Free zones usually offer flexible office arrangements, such as shared office space and virtual offices.
-Businesses on the mainland, however, are required to rent physical office space that is Ejari-compliant.
+Businesses on the mainland are required to maintain an Ejari-registered office space a lease registration requirement that is essential for obtaining and renewing a DED trade license.

 This can contribute to operational expenses but offers more credibility and growth opportunities.